321st Air Expeditionary Wing: World War II

 Constituted as 321st Bombardment Group (Medium) on 19 June 1942 and activated on 26 June at Barksdale Field, Louisiana.
 The group's operational squadrons were the 445th, 446th, 447th and 448th Bombardment Squadrons.
 The group was assigned to the 12th Air Force of the United States Army Air Forces.

 The group trained for overseas duty with North American B-25 Mitchell medium bombers at several Third Air Force training bases in the southeast.
 Was assigned and deployed to the Mediterranean theater in January 1943, arriving in Algeria in March.
 The 321st was assigned to Twelfth Air Force.

 In North Africa, the 321st engaged primarily in support and interdictory operations, bombing marshalling yards, rail lines, highways, bridges, viaducts, troop concentrations, gun emplacements, shipping, harbors, and other objectives in North Africa.
 Later targets shifted to Southern France, Sicily, Italy, Bulgaria, Yugoslavia, and Greece.

 The 321st also engaged in psychological warfare missions, dropping propaganda leaflets behind enemy lines.
-Took part in the Allied operations against Axis forces in North Africa during March–May 1943, the reduction of Pantelleria and Lampedusain June, the invasion of Sicily in July, the landing at Salerno in September, the Allied advance toward Rome during January–June 1944, the invasion of Southern France in August 1944, and the Allied operations in northern Italy from September 1944 to April 1945.
+Took part in the Allied operations against Axis forces in North Africa during March–May 1943, the reduction of Pantelleria and Lampedusa in June, the invasion of Sicily in July, the landing at Salerno in September, the Allied advance toward Rome during January–June 1944, the invasion of Southern France in August 1944, and the Allied operations in northern Italy from September 1944 to April 1945.

-The group received two Distinguished Unit Citations: for completing a raid on an air drome near Athens, 8 October 1943, in spite of intense flak and attacks by numerous enemy interceptors; and for bombing a battleship, a cruiser, and a submarine in Toulon harbor on 18 August 1944 to assist the Allied invasion of Southern France.
+The group received two Distinguished Unit Citations: for completing a raid on an aerodrome near Athens, 8 October 1943, in spite of intense flak and attacks by numerous enemy interceptors; and for bombing a battleship, a cruiser, and a submarine in Toulon harbor on 18 August 1944 to assist the Allied invasion of Southern France.

-The 321st Bombardment Group was inactivated near Pomigliano d'Arco, Italy on 12 September 1945.
+The 321st Bombardment Group was disbanded near Pomigliano d'Arco, Italy on 12 September 1945.
 It was later briefly activated as part of the reserve at Mansfield Airport, Ohio as the 321st Bombardment Group (Light) (June 1947 – June 1949).